denissb/d-diary/README.md

 simplecalendar
 ==============

-A project fro my class using Codeigniter and Jquery
+A project for my class using Codeigniter and Jquery 1.7.1